DCSIMG

 Do not Don’t

-Because cause
+Because Cause

 But in the end, practice and preparation are essential to have success in the IELTS General Writing Task 1.
 By practicing enough and having confidence, you can achieve a high score in this section of the IELTS General Training test.